Ecolash/MCPlex-AI-v1.0/README.md

 # MCPlex-AI v1.0

 This document provides an introduction to MCPlex-AI v1.0, a system that integrates Google's Gemini large language model with external tools through a Model Context Protocol (MCP).
+Unlike typical chatbot frontends, MCPlex-AI runs entirely from the command line, giving users fine-grained control and a minimalistic interface to execute intelligent queries and trigger tool-based actions — all from a single terminal.
 The document covers the system's purpose, high-level architecture, key components, and interaction patterns.
-For detailed information about specific components, please refer to their respective wiki pages.
+For detailed information about specific components, please refer to their respective sections:

-## System Purpose
+## Purpose

-MCPlex-AI v1.0 is designed to enhance the capabilities of large language models (specifically Google's Gemini) by enabling them to interact with external tools and APIs.
+MCPlex-AI v1.0 is designed to enhance the capabilities of large language models (Google Gemini-2.0) by enabling them to interact with external tools and APIs.
 This allows the AI to:

 1) Access real-time information (news, Wikipedia, etc.)
 2) Perform specific actions (post to Twitter, search files)
 3) Calculate results (truth tables, mathematical operations)
 4) Retrieve data from external services (GitHub, OMDB)

+## System Architecture

 The system follows a client-server architecture where the client handles user interaction and AI communication, while the server manages tool execution.

-## System Architecture

 MCPlex-AI consists of three primary components:

-* **MCP Client**: Handles user interaction, communicates with Google Gemini AI, and sends tool execution requests to the server
+* **MCP Client (client/index.js)**: Handles user chat with Google Gemini AI, sends tool execution requests to the server
-* **MCP Server**: Manages tool registration and execution, handles client requests
+* **MCP Server (server/index.js)**: Manages tool registration and execution, handles client requests
-* **Tool System**: Collection of tools that extend the AI's capabilities
+* **Tool System (server/tools.js)**: Collection of tools that extend the AI's capabilities

 The diagram below illustrates the high-level architecture of the system:

 ![MCPlex-AI Architecture](Architecture.png)

 ## Available Tools